 Rewriting Lamb House

 As part of a three-year project, Lamb House will be redesigned to give our visitors more access to the house, the stories it contains and the writing it has inspired.
 This has involved restoring historic panelling in the oak parlour and the King’s Room, re-displaying the collections, restoring the garden and revisiting how the stories of Henry James and EF Benson are told

 Part of this exciting project involves the opening of previously closed rooms and spaces for visitors of Lamb House to explore and enjoy.

-A new space opens up on the ground floor, the breakfast room.
+A new space opens up on the ground floor, the tea room.
 This will be accessible from the garden where refreshments will be available to purchase.
 Here visitors enjoy teas, coffees, cakes and light lunches overlooking the courtyard, with additional outdoor seating to enjoy in the finer weather.

 Back inside, the ground floor rooms (entrance hall, telephone room, oak parlour and dining room) remain areas for visitors to explore, but the eighteenth century staircase now invites you up to the first floor of Lamb House for the first time.

 The King's Room

 The King’s Room on the first floor acquired its name when George I [sic] spent a couple of nights there when he was forced ashore at Rye by a storm and so imprinted it forever.
 Lamb House was the home of the Mayor and the most illustrious place in the town so it was appropriate that he was given the most prestigious room in Rye to stay in.